 Back in the late 1980's and early 1990's John MacArthur was in a doctrinal war regarding saving faith with especially Charles Ryrie and Zane Hodges.
 It was then that John MacArthur wrote one of his best known books, The Gospel According To Jesus.
 He has even produced his own so-called "study" Bible called, The MacArthur Study Bible.

 Before that doctrinal war, John MacArthur made the secular newspapers across the USA in the 1980's because his church was sued over the suicide of Kenneth Nally, who received "counsel" from those who worked at Grace Community Church and afterwards went through with it.
 [See The Believer's Conditional Security, pages 460-462 for more details.
-This book is available at evangelical books]
+This book is available at evangelical books.]
+Without question, the doctrine of eternal securityis conducive to suicide victims.

 In his books and audio teachings, unlike many others who embrace eternal security, John MacArthur often presents an appearance of teaching holiness, but this is nothing more than an occasional teaching and smokescreen on his part, which has deceived many into unduly exalting his ministry and accepting his teaching phraseologies and concepts about saving faith.
 Even some non-Calvinists have been misled by his deceitful presentations!